 UCP adopts a partnership approach with students seeking their views on policy and activity development.
+The new summary document for documents developed in response to the 2022 OfS priorities means that student understanding is enhanced.
 Feedback from students is obtained via a variety of mechanisms which include:

 - Student Experience Survey results inform processes including admissions, enrolment, pastoral support and extracurricular activities. - Module Evaluation Survey results are used to enhance teaching and learning strategies and our approach to embedding employability within the curriculum and wider activities.
 The areas for improvement are addressed within the annual HE Teaching and Learning Conference for staff; the itinerary of which is shared and agreed with students at the Student Experience, Learning and Teaching Committee. - Academic Director Forums which operate alongside our HE Teaching Review process allow the students to feedback on any topic to the senior management of the University Centre and outcomes of this are communicated as part of our Teaching Review annual report. - The Student Council sits in place of an NUS and is chaired by the HE Student Officer who is an independent, elected previous student.
-The minutes of this meeting feed into the HE Academic Board where solutions to issues are sought and good practice is shared. - The Student Experience, Learning and Teaching committee convenes monthly and its membership includes representatives from each course and has a standing item for student feedback.
-Students also contribute to and inform procedures and policies which are presented at this meeting.
-An example of which was the student body endorsement of changes to the global bursary payment scheme in favour of the opportunity to study additional qualifications or become members of professional bodies.
-Impacts of these decisions are shared via minutes and action logs, the progress of which is monitored by the HE Academic Board. - The HE Academic Board is the most senior academic committee and student representatives and the HE Student Officer attend this. - An effective course representative system which involves training of those new to the role and is integral to our personal tutorial system.
+The minutes of this meeting feed into the HE Academic Board where solutions to issues are sought and good practice is shared.
+This committee approves and endorses changes to the APP and is provided with regular updates on progress. - The Student Experience, Learning and Teaching committee convenes monthly and its membership includes representatives from each course and has a standing item for student feedback.
+Students also contribute to and inform procedures and policies which are presented at this meeting. - The HE Academic Board is the most senior academic committee and student representatives and the HE Student Officer attend this. - An effective course representative system which involves training of those new to the role and is integral to our personal tutorial system.
 Recognition for this is via the annual awards evening where peers nominate their counterparts for awards. - Adoption of a "you said, we did" process so we can close the feedback loop.

-The UCP Student Council and Student Engagement Learning and Teaching Committee have been integral to the development and review of this and the previous 2019/20 APP.
-Students will be producing a student submission as part of our review and evaluation of the 2019/20 plan.
+The UCP Student Council and Student Engagement Learning and Teaching Committee have been integral to the development and review of this and the previous 2020/21 APP.
+Students will be producing a student submission as part of our review and evaluation of the 2020/21 plan.
 Milestones and impacts are shared at committees and student feedback and agreement is sought.
 In discussion at the Student Council, a request was made that there should be student representation from underrepresented groups being targeted within the APP, on the Admission and Widening Access Committee to afford UCP insight into the challenges and barriers they face.
 As referenced within the section on employability it is common practice for initiatives, interventions and strategies which support the development of this plan to be reviewed, adapted and then approved by our student body.
-From 20/21 our intention is to seek guidance from underrepresented groups within our student body who can inform and assist us in removing any cultural or structural barriers which we are unaware of.
+From 21/22 our intention is to seek guidance from underrepresented groups within our student body who can inform and assist us in removing any cultural or structural barriers which we are unaware of.
 This is particularly true of our BAME student population and Care Leavers.
 One fundamental consideration for this year has also been how to make this document more accessible for students by considering the language used.

-The Student Officer, chair of the Student Council has provided the following:
+The Student Officer, Chair of the Student Council, and on behalf of the Student Council has provided the following: